 - Janitorial cleaning checklists are created to make sure you never miss a cleaning task.
 They keep you and your staff accountable.

 - You will want to use these sheets at every cleaning to check off what has been cleaned.
 These sheets should allow you to make notations of cleaning material you may need.
-They should also leave space to jot down any light repairs that you see while cleaning.
+It’s also a good thing to jot down any light repairs that you see while cleaning.

-- They help you to maintain a more comprehensive cleaning schedule for your customers.
-They should outline daily cleaning, weekly cleaning, monthly tasks, and quarterly deep cleaning per area.
+- The checklists come in handy when you want to keep track of a more comprehensive cleaning schedule for your customers by outlining daily cleaning, weekly cleaning, monthly tasks, and quarterly deep cleaning per area.

 Cleaning check off lists are also a fantastic way to upsell cleaning.
 Upselling is a way to make additional money for providing extra cleaning services that were not outlined on your original cleaning agreement.
 These cleaning tasks can be anything from window washing, large equipment cleaning to carpet cleaning.